DCFUKSURMOM/Phantom-Satellite/README.md

 There are some Pale Moon forks that support Windows XP and Vista, but they are based on older Pale Moon versions

-* Support for x86 CPUs that do not support SSE2 (This would allow the browser to run on a Pentium 3.
-Someome was able to get this working somewhat, but I don't know what all they did)

-* Support for x86 CPUs that do not supprt SSE (This would allow the browser to run on a Pentium 2, and potentially the Pentium Pro and Pentium MMX.
-Maybe the same steps for non-sse2 cpus could be adapted for this?)

 * Proper support for Android (depends on working ARM support)

 Stock Pale Moon had Android support for a while, but it was removed, I thought there was still some traces in the code but I was apparently wrong.